 Say no to Latex

 It's very important to have good quality elastic - especially on children's underwear.
 The first rule is no latex.
 Lots of kids are allergic to latex and many cheap brands use it - especially at the leg openings.
 Even when it's encased in fabric, the latex often can be seen, and felt, because the seam is not secure and the latex ends up against the skin.

 The second rule of elastic concerns stretch and recovery.
 Your little girl's underwear should not feel like control top pantyhose at the waistband!
 The elastic needs to have enough stretch to give easily but still hold in place.

 And elastic needs good recovery - the ability to return to its original size and shape.
 Otherwise it will stretch out and become wrinkled or loose after a few wash cycles.
 Nobody likes that!

 Take a look at this close-up of the Lucky & Me Ava Bikini.
 The stitch used is called an overlock.
 You'll find it on many types of garments.
 With the wrong thread, this stitch can be scratchy and irritating.
 But we use thread designed to be fluffy and gentle.
 It will feel ultimately soft and comfy against even the most sensitive child's skin.

 And take a look the beautiful lace.
 It is just as smooth and comfy as it looks.
 And because it is the leg elastic, it's made to stretch and recover with your child's every movement throughout a busy day.

-What's worse than a panty wedgy?
+What's worse than a wedgie?
 Not much!
 That's why fit is so important.
-At Lucky & Me, each garment is fit on a live model.
+At Lucky & Me, each garment is tried on a live model.
 A real girl or boy who can provide feedback on where the style feels comfortable - or not!
 This feedback is essential to the fit process and ensures each garment is made to the specifications of real children.